 Adding a new landing page to your WordPress site

 Choosing a page type

 You can publish four different types of pages using our plugin.
 Each one has slightly different characteristics for various use cases, which are detailed below:

 You can have unlimited normal pages active at a time, and this will be the type you use for most situations.
 Each normal page has its own customizable URL slug, so it’s easy to direct visitors to a normal page (whether via social media, ads, or an email campaign).

 For even more flexibility, you can add multiple levels to your page’s URL slug, like so: https://www.yourwebsite.com/books/book-sale-page.

 You can have one active homepage at a time, which will override your site’s default homepage with your chosen landing page.
 Your homepage will be accessible at your root domain, or main URL, e.g.

 You can have one active Welcome Gate at a time, which first-time visitors will see when they land on your site (regardless of which page they’re attempting to visit).

 Welcome Gate pages are great for converting new site visitors to leads right away.
-Visitors who have been to your site before will bypass the Welcome Gate and can access your site normally unless they've cleared their browser cache, are visiting your site in an incognito/private window or in different browser.
+Visitors who have been to your site before will bypass the Welcome Gate and can access your site normally unless they've cleared their browser cache, or are visiting your site in an incognito/private window or a different browser.